 Welcome to the PEPR Lab at St. Norbert College

 In the PEPR Lab, we study the motivational nature of emotions and its connection with personality in the onset and maintenance of psychopathology.
 One particular emotion – shame – is central in much of our work.
 Shame is a self-conscious emotion that people experience when unpleasant outcomes are attributed to characterological flaws.
 In other words, people in the midst of shame perceive of themselves as inadequate, worthless, or in some other way “not good enough.”
-This self-view can create urges to engage in socially avoidant and/or aggressive behavior, and it is therefore associated with a wide range of psychological, social, and physical health problems.
+This self-view can create urges to engage in socially avoidant and/or aggressive behavior, and it is therefore associated with a wide range of psychological, social, and physical health problems, during this time lunch is important and know when does walmart pharmacy close for lunch and dinner.
 We utilize multiple methods and innovative research designs to consider both how shame-related traits influence maladaptive thinking and behavior and how shame, as a dynamic emotion process, further contributes to distress and impairment.
 Our work also aims to develop effective shame-focused interventions for individuals with a variety of presenting problems.

 For more information about our current research projects, visit the Our Research pages.